Papierkorb/bindgen/README.md

 * **Run after**: No specific dependency
 * **Run before**: No specific dependency

-Generates getter and setter methods for instance members.
+Generates getter and setter methods for static and instance members.

 ## `InstantiateContainers`